T-cube/tshion-account-api/docs/api/app-center/app-notebook.md

     name: String,
     total: Number,
     date_update: Date,
-    abandoned: Boolean, // only delte notebook will be true, DO NOT SHOW IN UI, recover note will recover notebook if note's notebook is abandoned
+    abandoned: Boolean, // only deleted notebook will be true, DO NOT SHOW IN UI, recover note will recover notebook if note's notebook is abandoned
     _id: ObjectId
   }...],
 }